girirohan36/GenAI_Kaggle/README.md

 🪙 **Day 5: MLOps for Generative AI**
 I discovered how to adapt MLOps practices specifically for Generative AI.
 Using tools like Vertex AI, I gained hands-on experience with foundational models and generative AI applications, focusing on efficiency and scalability.

+💡 Key Highlights

+📜 Prompt Engineering
+Techniques to craft effective prompts for optimized interactions with LLMs.

+📊 Embeddings and Vector Databases
+Insights into their role in similarity search, data classification, and retrieval-augmented generation (RAG).

+🤖 Generative AI Agents
+Connecting LLMs to real-world systems, enabling smarter and more efficient workflows.

+🧑‍🔬 Domain-Specific LLMs
+Fine-tuning models like SecLM and Med-PaLM for specialized applications.

+🛠 MLOps Practices
+Leveraging tools like Vertex AI to adapt MLOps workflows for Generative AI.